bbc/bmx/docs/mca_labels_format.md

 The first instance of a SG or GOSG label with a given `id` will always be stored in the MXF track's file descriptor.
 Subsequent SG or GOSG labels with the same `id` will be stored as a copy of the earlier label if `repeat` is True.

+The following string value properties are available of use in the label line:

+- RFC5646SpokenLanguage
+- MCATitle
+- MCATitleVersion
+- MCATitleSubVersion
+- MCAEpisode
+- MCAPartitionKind
+- MCAPartitionNumber
+- MCAAudioContentKind
+- MCAAudioElementKind
+- MCAContent
+- MCAUseClass
+- MCAContentSubtype
+- MCAContentDifferentiator
+- MCASpokenLanguageAttribute
+- RFC5646AdditionalSpokenLanguages
+- MCAAdditionalLanguageAttributes

+The "lang" name can be used instead of "RFC5646SpokenLanguage".

+The name may omit the "MCA" prefix, e.g. "TitleVersion" is accepted.
+The name matching is case-insenstive, e.g. "titleversion" is accepted.
+Underscores are ignored, e.g. "title_version" is accepted.

+The property value may use single or double quotes.

+Some special characters (e.g. used in RFC5646AdditionalSpokenLanguages and MCAAdditionalLanguageAttributes) can be  set by using the '\\' escape character.
+They are tab '\\t' (0x09), line feed '\\n (0x0a) and carriage return '\\r' (0x0d).

+The escape character can be used before special characters, e.g. characters such as ',' and '#' when not using quotes, and '"' when using double quotes.
+A '\\' character is achieved using a double escape "\\\\".

 ## Example Files

 This example below is an English language Main Program 5.1.

 Each CH is labelled for the placement in the 5.1 SG.
 The SG is linked to a Main Program GOSG.
+The GOSG has a title (MCATitle) and title version (MCATitleVersion).

 ```text
 0